 To cite this work, please use the following reference:

 PRIA Youth Team.
-(2020).
+(2020, October 26).
 An exploration of ‘youth’ and their understandings of ‘democracy’ in a youth program.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/an-exploration-of-youth-and-their-understandings-of-democracy-in-a-youth-program/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/an-exploration-of-youth-and-their-understandings-of-democracy-in-a-youth-program/